hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

 esxcli system settings advanced set -o /Net/GuestIPHack -i 1
 ```

+and install VMware OVF Tool on your local machine.

 When using a remote VMware Hypervisor, the builder still downloads the
 ISO and various files locally, and uploads these to the remote machine.
 Packer currently uses SSH to communicate to the ESXi machine rather than